Realistic Blur Synthesis for Learning Image Deblurring: Introduction

 \section{Introduction}

-Blur is caused by camera shake or object motion during exposure especially in a low-light environment that requires long exposure time.
-Image deblurring is a problem to restore a sharp image from a given blurred image.
-For the past several years, numerous deep learning-based approaches to image deblurring have been introduced and shown significant improvements~\cite{Nah_2017_CVPR, Tao-CVPR18, DeblurGAN, DeblurGAN-v2, Zhang-CVPR19, Zamir_2021_CVPR, Cho_2021_ICCV}.
+Motion blur is caused by camera shake or object motion during exposure, especially in a low-light environment that requires long exposure time.
+Image deblurring is the task of enhancing image quality by removing blur.
+For the past several years, numerous learning-based deblurring methods have been introduced and significantly improved the performance~\cite{Nah_2017_CVPR,Tao-CVPR18,DeblurGAN,DeblurGAN-v2,Zhang-CVPR19,Zamir_2021_CVPR,Cho_2021_ICCV,Wang_2022_CVPR,Zamir_2022_CVPR}.

 Training learning-based deblurring methods demands a significant amount of blurred and sharp image pairs.
-Since it is hard to obtain real-world blurred and sharp image pairs, a number of synthetically generated datasets have been proposed, whose blurred images are generated by blending sharp video frames captured by high-speed cameras \cite{Nah_2017_CVPR,Nah_2019_CVPR, Su-CVPR17, Zhou_2019_CVPR, Shen_ICCV19, Deng_2021_ICCV,Li_2021_CVPR}.
-Unfortunately, such synthetic images are not realistic enough, so deblurring methods trained on them do not generalize well to real blurred images~\cite{jsrim-ECCV2020}.
+Since it is hard to obtain real-world blurred and sharp image pairs, a number of synthetically generated datasets have been proposed, whose blurred images are generated by blending sharp video frames captured by high-speed cameras \cite{Nah_2017_CVPR,Nah_NTIRE19,Su-CVPR17,Zhou_2019_CVPR,Shen_ICCV19,Deng_2021_ICCV,Li_2021_CVPR}.
+Unfortunately, such synthetic images are not realistic enough, so deblurring methods trained on them often fail to deblur real blurred images~\cite{jsrim-ECCV2020}.

 To overcome such a limitation, Rim~\etal~\cite{jsrim-ECCV2020} and Zhong~\etal~\cite{Zhong_2020_ECCV,Zhong_2021_arxiv} recently presented the RealBlur and BSD datasets, respectively.
-Both of them consist of real blurred and sharp ground truth images captured using specially designed dual-camera systems.
-Nevertheless, the coverages of such real-world blur datasets are still limited.
-For example, the images in the RealBlur dataset~\cite{jsrim-ECCV2020} are mostly outdoor nighttime street scenes captured using a single high-end mirrorless camera.
-Similarly, the images in the BSD dataset~\cite{Zhong_2020_ECCV,Zhong_2021_arxiv} are outdoor daytime street scenes captured using a single machine vision camera.
-As a result, deblurring models trained on these datasets also suffer from the limited generalization ability as will be shown in \Sec{experiments}.
-Moreover, it is not easy to expand the coverage of real-world blur datasets as collecting such datasets requires specially designed cameras and a tremendous amount of time.
+These datasets consist of real blurred and sharp ground truth images captured using specially designed dual-camera systems.
+Nevertheless, coverage of such real datasets are still limited.
+Specifically, both RealBlur and BSD datasets are captured using \emph{a single camera model}, Sony A7R3, and a machine vision camera, respectively~\cite{jsrim-ECCV2020,Zhong_2020_ECCV,Zhong_2021_arxiv}.
+As a result, deblurring models trained on each of them show significantly low performance on the other dataset, as shown in \Sec{experiments}.
+Moreover, it is not easy to expand the coverage of real datasets as collecting such datasets require specially designed cameras and a tremendous amount of time.